Adopt a Broken Windows policy.

 The above steps would be hard without the right tool to give you insights.
 Keeping track of backlink changes—including new, updated and lost links—is easy in Monitor Backlinks.

-Use the “History” screen and look at look how backlinks are changed.
+Use the “Link Changes” screen and look at look how backlinks are changed.
 Keep an eye on the “New Status” column—if it turns to a red status, your backlink may be in danger.

-If you include this information in your client reporting, click the “Export Changelog.”
+If you include this information in your client reporting, click the “Export All History.”
 Your data will be downloaded in a CSV file which you can easily import into Excel or Google Sheets.

 7. Use CRM to follow up periodically